WOA-Project/MSM8994-8992-NT-ARM64-Drivers/Supplemental/Hapanero EB1 - ARM64/README.txt

 Use diskpart to assign a letter to the EFIESP, and delete the Data partition.
 Enlarge MainOS until the end of the disk afterwards, and then format it.
 OS instructions (E: supposed being MainOS enlarged and S: being the EFIESP):

-Dism /Apply-Image /ImageFile:install.wim /index:<your preffered SKU> /ApplyDir:E:
+Dism /Apply-Image /ImageFile:install.wim /index:<your preferred SKU> /ApplyDir:E:
 Dism /Image:E: /Add-Driver /Driver:Drivers
 S:
 cd EFI\Microsoft\Boot